Meta-Transfer Learning Powered Temporal Graph Networks for Cross-City Real Estate Appraisal: Preliminary

+In this section, we first introduce some important definitions of this work, then formally formulate the cross-city real estate appraisal problem.

+\begin{defi}[\textbf{Real Estate}] Real estate refers to land together with any permanent structures or improvements attached to it, such as buildings or homes~\cite{jowsey2014real}.
+Each real estate $e$ has its own apartment attributes $\mathbf{x}$, such as house area, structure, decoration, and transaction ownership. \end{defi}

-A city contains a set of residential communities $C=\{c_1,\cdots,c_{|C|}\}$, each of which is denoted as $c_i=\langle l_i, \mathbf{z}^t_i \rangle$, where $l_i$ is the location of $c_i$, and $\mathbf{z}^t_i$ is the attributes of $c_i$ at time $t$.
-A residential community consists of a set of real estates, where each real estate $e$ has its own apartment attributes $\mathbf{x}$.
-Please refer to \secref{sec:data_des} for the details of communities and apartment attributes.
+\begin{defi}[\textbf{Residential Community}] A residential community is an area or neighborhood primarily consisting of a group of housing real estates where people live~\cite{lai2014outdoor}.
+A city comprises a set of residential communities $C=\{c_1,\cdots,c_{|C|}\}$, each of which is denoted as $c_i=\langle l_i, \mathbf{z}^t_i \rangle$, where $l_i$ is the location of $c_i$, and $\mathbf{z}^t_i$ is the attributes of $c_i$ at time $t$, such as its surrounding living facilities. \end{defi}

-\emph{\textbf{Definition 1: Transaction Event.} We define the $n$-th chronological real estate transaction event in a city as $s_n =\langle e_n, c_i, t, y_n \rangle$ $\in S$, which indicates a real estate $e_n$ located in residential community $c_i$ is traded on unit price $y_n$ per square meter at time $t$, and $S$ denotes the set of transaction events in the city. }
+\begin{defi}[\textbf{Transaction Event}] We define the $n$-th chronological real estate transaction event in a city as $s_n =\langle e_n, c_i, t, y_n \rangle$ $\in S$, which indicates a real estate $e_n$ located in residential community $c_i$ is traded at a unit price of $y_n$ per square meter at time $t$, and $S$ denotes the set of transaction events in the city. \end{defi}